Networks

 ENTERPRISE USERS

-If you click on "Download Excel template" and open that file up in Excel you will see a simple example Excel file that contains illustrative data in the Excel format that Polinode accepts.
+If you click on "Download template" and open that file up in Excel you will see a simple example Excel file that contains illustrative data in the Excel format that Polinode accepts.
 Let's take a look at this file in a bit of detail.
 You will see that there are two worksheets in the file - Nodes and Edges.
 The Nodes worksheet contains one compulsory column - Name.
 This column contains the names of the nodes in your network and each name must be unique as it also serves as the unique id of the node.

 Next to the "Name" column you will see two example attribute columns - "Example Categorical Attribute Name" and "Example Numerical Attribute Name".
 These columns are in the template just to provide an example of uploading node attributes.
 Attribute columns are optional - you don't have to include any attributes.
 But you can think of attributes as being like metadata on the nodes.
 For example, if your nodes represent people you can include demographic attributes such as Gender, Age, Salary, etc. Attributes can be either text (i.e. categorical attributes) or numbers (i.e. numerical attributes) and you don't need to worry about letting Polinode know what type of your data is - it will work it out automatically.
 Also, the names of the attributes in the network are determined by the column heading in this file.
 So, if you are using this template file you will want to rename the column headings.
 For example, use say "Age" instead of "Example Numerical Attribute Name".